Acid Mt. Fuji

 Acid Mt.
-Fuji is the second studio album by Japanese electronic producer Susumu Yokota, and the first using his full name.
+Fuji is the second studio album by Japanese electronic producer Susumu Yokota, and the first using his full birth name.
 Originally released in 1994 on the Japanese label Sublime Records and later remastered and reissued in 2018 on Midgar.
 It is notable as being one of his first records to engage with techno music, as well as its psychedelic and atmospheric sound.